 Based on a favorable assessment, Metropolitan staff would request board authorization for reimbursable projects proposed by member agencies.
-This approach has been successfully used in the past.

 Metropolitan and the Los Angeles Department of Water and Power (LADWP) successfully entered into a similar reimbursable project agreement when SWP deliveries were restricted in 2008 (35 percent allocation) and 2009 (40 percent allocation).
 In December 2008, Metropolitan's Board approved a \$12 million reimbursable agreement for a groundwater recovery project at the Tujunga well field.
-This project was completed with full reimbursement to Metropolitan and it is operated today by LADWP, successfully producing groundwater recovery supplies that help manage demands on Metropolitan's system, and increase regional reliability and availability.
-In September 2014, Metropolitan's Board approved a \$20 million reimbursable agreement with the LADWP for future potential groundwater recovery projects to enhance water supplies within the Metropolitan service area.
+This project was completed with full reimbursement to Metropolitan and it is operated today by LADWP, successfully producing groundwater recovery supplies that help to reduce reliance on imported deliveries and demand on Metropolitan, and increase regional reliability and availability.